Doctor Who fandom: List of celebrity fans who have appeared in episodes

-Additionally, Tenth and Fourteenth Doctor actor David Tennant has repeatedly said that he wanted to play the Doctor since he was a little boy, and had appeared in numerous Big Finish audio plays both before and after his casting as the Doctor.
-Twelfth Doctor actor Peter Capaldi is a fan and has been since he was a teenager.
+Notably, both David Tennant and Peter Capaldi have repeatedly said that they were inspired as children to become actors after watching the series, with their biggest dreams being to one day play the Doctor; Tennant would later be cast as the Tenth and Fourteenth in 2005 and 2022 respectively, while Capaldi took on the role of the Twelfth in 2014.

 Music inspired by Doctor Who

 Since the show's debut, various musical groups and artists have been inspired to write music either about or relating to Doctor Who.
 The first known example was the song "I'm Gonna Spend My Christmas With a Dalek", the first and only single released by British band The Go-Go's.
 The song was released in December 1964 and distributed through Oriole Records, but did not make the UK Singles Chart.

 The first single about the show to make the UK Singles Chart was "Dr. Who" by Mankind.
 The track was based on the Doctor Who theme music in a disco style and was Mankind's first and only charting single(follow up 'Chain Reaction'was a flop).
 Released by Pinnacle in 1978, the song peaked at Number 25 in the UK Singles Chart.

 In 1985, charity ensemble Who Cares? released a single protesting at the BBC's decision to place Doctor Who on hiatus for 18 months, entitled "Doctor in Distress".
 The single was released in aid of Cancer Research, and featured various Doctor Who cast members (such as Colin Baker, Nicola Bryant and Anthony Ainley), as well as contemporary musicians (Bucks Fizz, The Moody Blues and Ultravox).
 As with "I'm Gonna Spend My Christmas With a Dalek", the single did not make the UK Singles Chart.

-The most famous example of Doctor Who-inspired music is "Doctorin' the Tardis" by The Timelords (a pseudonym for the ambient house and situationish act The KLF), which reached Number One on the UK Singles Chart in 1988.
+The most famous example of Doctor Who-inspired music is "Doctorin' the Tardis" by The Timelords (a pseudonym for the ambient house and situationist act The KLF), which reached Number One on the UK Singles Chart in 1988.
 The song's lyrics referenced the Daleks and the TARDIS, and its melody was based largely around the show's opening theme.